 Living with Blindness

-Being diagnosed with blindness or a visual impairment can have a huge effect on you and your family.
-It is important to seek support where you need it, both via specialist clinics and through organisation sch as the Royal National Institute of Blind People.
+Being diagnosed with blindness or visual impairment can have a huge effect on you and your family.
+It is important to seek support where you need it, both via specialist clinics and through organisations such as the Royal National Institute of Blind People.

 You may choose to register as visually impaired.
 Depending on the severity of your vision loss, you'll either be registered as sight impaired or severely sight impaired.
 An eye specialist will measure your visual acuity and your field of vision beforehand.